mdozmorov/grdocs/website/optimizer/optimizerFAQ.md

 ### * Is it mandatory to run the optimizer module?

 No. If the `bkg_overlaps.gr` file was not created by the `optimizer` module, GenomeRunner will calculate overlap statistics on the fly.
-However, this wil lengthen run time, so be patient.
+However, this wil lengthen the run time, so be patient.

-### * Does optimizer module process genomic features filtered by score?
+### * Does the optimizer module process regulatory datasets filtered by score?

 Yes.
-The `optimizer` module processes `grsnp_db*` folders with genomic features filtered by score and creates the `bkg_overlaps.gr` files for each folder.
+The `optimizer` module processes `grsnp_db*` folders with regulatory datasets filtered by score and creates the `bkg_overlaps.gr` files for each folder.

 ### * I started the optimizer module but it takes too long.
 Can I terminate it without losing what has been pre-calculated?